njoc-croix/FuzConvSteganalysis_softwareX/README.md

 	Matlab_codes:

-	This folder contains two files with one entitled: “My_WOW_main_function.m”.
+	This folder contains two files with one entitled “My_WOW_main_function.m”.
 The file includes the codes for data embedding with WOW (steganographic algorithm).
-The second file is entitled: “WOWupdate.m” which is a main function to run the data embedding.
+The second file is entitled “WOWupdate.m” which is a main function to run the data embedding.

 	sampledatasetimagepixels: